Complete and competitive financial markets in a complex world: Competitive Complete Markets.

-What the preceding Theorem \ref{th M*} asserts in words is that if a complete, arbitrage free market is possible under limited market power, it is then possible under perfect competition -- i.e. with assets priced according to their fundamental value.
-This does not exclude, however, the somewhat paradoxical situation in which the only possibility to complete the markets is by admitting unlimited market power by financial intermediaries.
-As noted above, this describes the terms of a potential conflict between the effort of regulating the market power of intermediaries and the support to a process of financial innovation that does not disrupt market stability by introducing arbitrage opportunities.
+What the preceding Theorem \ref{th NFM} asserts in words is that if an $\A$-complete, arbitrage free market is possible under limited market power, it is then possible under perfect competition -- i.e. with assets priced by their fundamental value.
+This conclusion does not exclude, however, the somewhat paradoxical situation in which the only possibility to complete the markets is by admitting unlimited market power by financial intermediaries.
+As noted in the introduction, this situation describes the terms of a potential conflict between the effort of regulating the market power of intermediaries and the support to a process of financial innovation that does not disrupt market stability by introducing arbitrage opportunities.

+We stress that the conclusions of Theorem \ref{th NFM} do crucially depend on the intervening $\sigma$ algebra $\A$ and that the {\it NFM} condition is the less likely to hold the finer is $\A$.
+This remark suggests that a limited or null market power may not be possible as the degree of complexity of the financial market, as embodied in the width of $\A$, ranks high.
+Actually, given the requirement $\Neg_*\subset\A$, even the smallest possible extension of markets as we defined it may not admit any extension satisfying \eqref{NFM}.